Pinafore/nlp-hw/adversarial/README.md

 How to describe your question
 =========
-You should have about a page for each question with the following subsections:
+A question requires about a page of explanation with the following subsections:
 * _Question_: The question you asked
 * _Guess_: What answer systems provided (make sure to provide details on what systems you tried against)
 * _Answer_: What the correct answer should be.
 Provide sources with citations.
 Wikipedia should not be used as a primary source.
 Better sources are peer-reviewed articles (JSTOR is your friend and is available from UMD IPs without a fee), newspapers, books (Google books is good), etc.